shaunabanana/bibliomorph/README.md

 ### Loading and merging data

-This example combines three data sources:
+The following example combines three data sources:

 1. **Snowball JSON**: Produced by the Snowball app and containing curated metadata and citation relationships.
 2. **BibTeX/RIS**: Standard reference formats, but may not contain citation data.